-Below are listed all the books on sustainability and energy issues I have reviewed since January 2007.
+Below are listed all the books on sustainability and energy issues I have reviewed since launching this blog in January 2007.
 They are listed in reverse chronological order (ie. the one directly below is the most recent)

 While I wouldn’t really recommend some of them, others are simply must-reads.
 Please bear in mind that I have kept the original introductions of the book reviews.

 To help you in your choices, I have added below each introduction a short note, in retrospect.

 ~ Last edited in January 2023.
 Added books #27 to #42.

 Previous update on December 20th, 2016.
 Added # 23,24,25 and 26. ~

 See my review from this “sequel” to Drawdown.

 A good introduction on sustainability issues, seen from an economic prism.

 However, things have changed since the book’s publication and I am not sure I would recommend this book.
 Unless the potential reader is beginning their journey on related topics.

 39. Pourquoi pas le vélo ?